-The island of Capri is packed with cultural and historic sights despite its small size and highlights including the Roman ruins of Tiberius' villas, the Axel Munthe house museum, and the medieval charterhouse.
+The island of Capri is packed with cultural and historic sights despite its small size and highlights including the Roman ruins of Tiberius' villas, the Axel Munthe house museum, the Blue Grotto, and the medieval charterhouse.
 You can also take the chairlift to the top of Mount Solaro or head off along one of the many walking and hiking trails that crisscross the island.

 Positano is famous more for its unique atmosphere than for its sights and landmarks, and the slow pace, pretty warren of lanes and staircases covered by flowered pergolas, and sweeping views from every corner of the village center are what captivates visitors.
 Capri was famous already in Roman times whereas Positano was a humble fishing village with very little in the way of art and culture.
 That said, you can stop into the Santa Maria Assunta church, known for its majolica-tiled dome, and the Domus Romana, the remains of a Roman home excavated directly under the church.